Battling addiction and ready for treatment?

 For instance, CBT and other “talk therapy” methods emphasize talking about feelings.
 EMDR instead emphasizes confronting feelings through physical movements, sounds, taps, and mental scanning for tension in the body.

 In addition, EMDR typically has a start and end point of a few weeks, while CBT may be ongoing for several months or years.

 How EMDR Therapy Works

-EMDR consists of eight phases and typically spans a series of sessions, focusing on each traumatic memory and any negative thoughts or emotions.
+EMDR involves eight phases and usually takes multiple sessions.
+It concentrates on each traumatic memory and any negative thoughts or emotions associated with it.

-If the patient does not fully process the targeted memory in the session, the therapist will use specific instructions and techniques to provide containment and ensure safety until the next session.
+If the patient doesn’t complete the processing of the targeted memory in a session, the therapist will provide specific instructions and techniques to contain it and ensure safety until the next session.